fmatter/digital-grammar-tutorial/README.md

 **Running into problems?**

 1. please check first if your case is covered in [common problems](#common-problems).
-If this solves your problem, please comment on the issue linked in the list.
 If this does not solve your problem, continue.
-2. if it's evident that the error comes from one of the used python packages ([cldflex](https://github.com/fmatter/cldflex/issues), [pylingdocs](https://github.com/fmatter/pylingdocs/issues), [indicogram](https://github.com/fmatter/indicogram/issues)): open an issue at the relevant link.
-If not, continue.
+2. if it's evident that the error comes from one of the used python packages ([cldflex](https://github.com/fmatter/cldflex/issues), [pylingdocs](https://github.com/fmatter/pylingdocs/issues), [indicogram](https://github.com/fmatter/indicogram/issues)): click the respective link and open an issue.
+Otherwise, continue.
 3. open an issue [here](https://github.com/fmatter/flex-grammar-tutorial/issues).

 ## Preliminaries
 It is highly recommended that you create a [virtual environment](https://docs.python.org/3/library/venv.html) and then run all parts of this tutorial in that environment.